 1. The Big Ol' Mountain Country Breakfast held on the Saturday of Independence Day weekend;

-2. The Empty Bowls Event in October, with hand-turned pottery provided by volunteers and gourmet soups provided by local restaurants.
+2. The Empty Bowls Event in October, with hand-turned pottery provided by volunteers, gourmet soups provided by local restaurants, silent auction and raffle.

-The food pantry is staffed each Monday and Thursday from 4:30PM to 6:30PM by volunteers from one of eleven participating community churches on a monthly rotating basis.
-Volunteers from Fishes & Loaves and the Cashiers Valley Rotary Club meet twice-weekly to haul, unload, unpack/shelve and repack boxes for distribution.
+The food pantry is staffed each Monday and Thursday from 4:30PM to 6:30PM by volunteers from one of twelve participating community churches on a monthly rotating basis.
+Volunteers from Fishes & Loaves meet twice-weekly to haul, unload, unpack/shelve and repack boxes for distribution.